 You can set the frequency of scans, backups, and notifications as you like, but we recommend a daily backup and a daily scan at the very least.
 Some solutions offer real-time backups and more frequent scans — Jetpack‘s brute-force login protection is real-time, too — but you can scale the frequency up or down as you prefer.

 If you’re still in the market for a reliable, effective backup and security solution, Jetpack Premium plans come bundled with backups — and WooCommerce customers can save 15% instantly.
-Sign up here and get peace of mind from day one.
+Get Jetpack for peace of mind from day one.

 Change the default prefix used in your WordPress databases